AnggaDS01/Backup-Notes/label studio installation & auto Annotation the ultimate guide.md

 cd ~
 ```

 This ensures the file you download is stored in the root of Linux, not in Windows.
-Then type `sudo su` in the Ubuntu terminal, but if you've already used sudo su, you don't need to do it again.
-To download Miniconda, type the following command:
+Then type `sudo su` in the Ubuntu terminal, but if you've already used `sudo su`, you don't need to do it again.
+To download **Miniconda**, type the following command:

 ```bash
 curl https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh -o Miniconda3-latest-Linux-x86_64.sh
 ```

-This command will download the latest version of the Miniconda installer directly from their official repository.
+This command will download the latest version of the **Miniconda** installer directly from their official repository.
 So, you don't have to worry about security or outdated versions.
-After downloading Miniconda using the previous command, make sure the Miniconda installer file is located in the root of your Ubuntu.
+After downloading Miniconda using the previous command, make sure the **Miniconda installer file** is located in the **root** of your Ubuntu.
 To check, type ls in the terminal.
 If the file isn't there, the next command won't work because it won't find the installer file.

 Next, you'll run the installation script.
 It's really simple, just type this command in your Ubuntu terminal: